- This event has passed.

 Playful Arts Sessions is an exciting evening where you can get acquainted with leading and emerging artists at the intersection of visual arts, performing arts and playful design.
 Includes Dinner!

-During the first Playful Arts Sessions we dive into the work of artists Áron Birtalan (HU) and Louise Orwin (UK), who both playfully experiment with the relation between the artist and their audience.
+During the first Playful Arts Sessions we dive into the work of artist duos The100Hands (NL) and Louise Orwin & Eugenie Pastor (UK), who both playfully experiment with the relation between the artist and their audience.
 How far will we go in setting up and act in interactive experiences?

 During the first half of the evening we meet in a playful way during two performances and a tasteful dinner.
-During the second half of the evening we will speak with the artists under the guidance of an expert moderator.
+During the second half of the evening we will speak with the artists under the guidance of expert moderator Jochem Naafs.

 25 Euros: Two performances + dinner